(Un)Fair Labor Standards Act: Fighting to end subminimum wages for people with disabilities.

 Section 14c currently impacts approximately 50,000 people with disabilities.
 Not only are companies paying these employees below the minimum wage, but also, many work in “segregated sheltered workshops,” where they are isolated with little or no contact with non-disabled persons.

-A January 2023 report by the United States Government Accountability Office reports that 51 percent of workers with disabilities employed by 14c employers are paid less than $3.50 per hour.
+A January 2023 report (Link opens new website and PDF file) by the United States Government Accountability Office reports that 51 percent of workers with disabilities employed by 14c employers are paid less than $3.50 per hour.
 A large percentage earn less than $1.00 an hour.
 Most of them work part time and don’t have employer-sponsored health insurance.
 Additionally, 66 percent of 14c employers do not comply with the minimal FLSA requirements that do apply to them, resulting in over $15 million in wages that should have been paid out to people with disabilities.
 And even though federal law says that no one is allowed to enter a sheltered workshop until they’ve been counseled on competitive integrated options, in a 4-year period these employers violated that requirement 300 times.
 The Department of Labor, tasked with oversight of the 14c program, falls short.
 They are responsible for ensuring correct wage calculation, but this oversight is hampered by processing times taking up to two years.

 The Call for an End to Section 14c